mrspartak/php.bloom.filter/README.md

 ##### Caching

-You can also cache the hole object, just using serialize() and unserialize() functions
+You can also cache the whole object, just using serialize() and unserialize() functions

 ##### When to use
 * Get/Set operations are more than 0.001